 Chairman Bulova's Biography

-During 2009, Mrs. Bulova served as chairman of the Council of Government’s “Greater Washington 2050 Coalition.”
-This effort culminated in the adoption of a Regional Compact signed by all 21 of COG’s area jurisdictions.
-This new regional initiative (“Region Forward”) sets in motion a cooperative mechanism to improve the quality of life for area residents by fostering stronger regional cooperation and planning.
+During 2009, Mrs. Bulova served as Chairman of the Council of Government’s “Greater Washington 2050 Coalition.”
+This effort culminated in the adoption of the Region Forward Regional Compact signed by all 21 of COG’s area jurisdictions.
+She is the 2009 recipient of the Council of Government’s Elizabeth & David Scull Metropolitan Public Service Award.

 Mrs. Bulova founded Faith Communities in Action, a countywide network which enables faith communities and charitable non-profit organizations to work in partnership with local government to better respond to the needs of the community.

 As Braddock District Supervisor she founded Braddock Nights, a program of free summer night concerts in parks in the Braddock District.
 She now hosts her new summer concert series, Evenings on the Ellipse at the Fairfax County Government Center.

 As Chairman, Mrs. Bulova has treated her constituents to an annual series called Evolution of Fairfax, which examines the origins and expansion of Fairfax County from a dairy farming community to the largest jurisdiction in the Washington D.C.
 Metropolitan area.